xtreme3d/xtreme3d/gm-sdk/README.txt

 License
 -------
-GLScene is distributed under Mozilla Public License 1.1.
 Xtreme3D 3.0 is distributed under GNU Lesser General Public License 2.1.
 It allows you to create commercial closed-source applications with the engine if you don't modify the source code and only use compiled version of the library for linking.

+GLScene is distributed under Mozilla Public License 1.1.

+ODE is distributed under BSD-style license.